 A photo posted by on

 A precise fix for that age spot you always notice in photos (and wish you could airbrush out), Alexandrite lasers work by blasting intense light into skin to break up the pigment, you'll see noticeable fading after one session but might need up to three for complete clarity.

 w&h tester Sue James says

 "I found it fast and comfortable: pop on a pair of goggles, hear a beep, see a blast of light from a little pen-like device then feel a little pinprick as the laser enters your skin.
 You'll need to avoid the sun afterwards and might feel a little flushed but there's no real downtime.
-I visited Dr Lowe at The Cranley Clinic, but nationwide seek out Pro Skin Clinics, which specialise in laser treatments."
+I visited Dr. Lowe at The Cranley Clinic, but nationwide seek out Pro Skin Clinics (opens in new tab), which specializes in laser treatments."

-Expect to pay around £250-400 per area, with courses of treatments available at a reduced cost per treatment.
+The cost: Expect to pay around £250-400 per area, with courses of treatments available at a reduced cost per treatment

 PRP therapy for bright eyes